frasertweedale/talks/201701xx-lca-security-miniconf/proposal.rst

 Private abstract
 ----------------

-As a developer in Red Hat's Platform Security department (working on identity management and X.509 PKI), and with a keen personal interest in security and privacy, I am keen to see security Front and Centre at linux.conf.au 2017!
+Last year's conference lacked a dedicated security miniconf.
+Obviously, there are plenty of conferences dedicated to security, but I think there is enough interest among linux.conf.au attendees (based on the attendance at the security-related talks we've seen in the past) to support a full day miniconf program.

-Whilst propellor-twirling deep dives into particular security technologies are in scope for the miniconf, I hope to build a well rounded program that also promotes security tools and practices to everyday users of open source programs and the people building them, and looks at human factors to help people better understand the challenges and threats.
+Whilst deep dives into particular security technologies are in scope for the miniconf, we hope to build a well rounded program that also promotes security tools and practices to everyday users of open source programs and the people building them, and looks at human factors to help people better understand the challenges and threats.

 Special requirements